Type-safe bitwise operations - TL;DR

 returns an empty instance of type E

-, i.e. with underlying value of 0
+, i.e. with underlying value 0

 .